Named Clinical and Educational Supervisors / GMC Recognition of Trainers

 How do I get recognised on the GMC register as a trainer?

 LEPs are responsible for reviewing named clinical/educational supervisors to ensure that they meet the above requirements.
-Once confirmed, they must notify the relevant NHS England local office (for the East Midlands, TrainerRecognition.EM@hee.nhs.uk) who has been approved to act as a named Clinical and/or Educational Supervisor, and NHS England will confirm this to the GMC for recognition on the List of Registered Medical Practitioners (LRMP).
+Once confirmed, they must notify the relevant NHS England local office (for the East Midlands, England.TrainerRecognition.Midlands@nhs.net) who has been approved to act as a Named Clinical and/or Educational Supervisor, and NHS England will confirm this to the GMC for recognition on the List of Registered Medical Practitioners (LRMP).
 NHS England will not be able to recognise any trainer without confirmation from an East Midlands LEP that the trainer has met the requirements.

 To recognise a doctor as a trainer, NHS England will need the following from the LEP representative/s (check with your local Medical Education Manager or Director of Medical Education if you're unsure, or email TrainerRecognition.EM@hee.nhs.uk):